Pirate-Weather/pirateweather/docs/API.md

 **Only on `daily`**.
 The fractional [lunation number](https://en.wikipedia.org/wiki/New_moon#Lunation_number) for the given day. `0.00` represents a new moon, `0.25` represents the first quarter, `0.50` represents a full moon and `0.75` represents the last quarter.

 #### nearestStormBearing
 **Only on `currently`**.
 The approximate direction in degrees in which a storm is travelling with 0° representing true north.
+Calculated with the excellent [XArray-Spatial](https://github.com/makepath/xarray-spatial) package using a 0.2 mm/h water equivalent (so 2 mm/h of snow or 0.2 mm/h of rain) threshold for a storm.

 #### nearestStormDistance
 **Only on `currently`**.
 The approximate distance to the nearest storm in kilometers or miles depending on the requested `units`.
+Calculated with the excellent [XArray-Spatial](https://github.com/makepath/xarray-spatial) package using a 0.2 mm/h water equivalent (so 2 mm/h of snow or 0.2 mm/h of rain) threshold for a storm.

 #### ozone
 The density of total atmospheric ozone at a given time in Dobson units.